garden-io/garden/README.md

 Garden is in active use by a number of teams.
 Until Garden reaches 1.0, APIs may still change between minor releases (0.x).
 Patch releases (0.x.y) are guaranteed not to include any breaking changes.
 We detail all breaking changes in our release notes.

-To learn about Garden Enterprise (available in closed beta from June 2020), [please visit the Garden website](https://garden.io/product).
+To learn about Garden Enterprise (generally available from November 2020), [please visit the Garden website](https://garden.io/product).

 ## Stay in Touch

-- Join the #garden channel on the [Kubernetes Slack](https://slack.k8s.io/) to ask questions and give feedback
+- Join the #garden channel on the [Kubernetes Slack](https://chat.garden.io/) to ask questions and give feedback
 - [Follow us on Twitter](https://twitter.com/garden_io) to stay up to date on product announcements, blog posts, webinars, and other resources.
-- To discuss an enterprise license and enterprise support, [contact us here](https://garden.io/contact).
+- To discuss an enterprise license and enterprise support, [contact us here](https://garden.io/contact?utm_source=github).

 ## Acknowledgements